wildanvin/bacalhau-tutorial/README.md

 # Bacalhau demo with OpenCV

 This is a tutorial on how to use Bacalhau with OpenCV.
-Read the full tutorial here:
+Read the full tutorial [here](https://mysterious-beaufort-cca.notion.site/Using-Bacalhau-with-OpenCV-2b3e473de89a41548a5fb77c4f2fd073).

 > clone/fork this repo: